How to Craft an Effective Elevator Pitch…That Can Land Big Business

 Lastly, state your name again and your summary statement – very briefly.
 You want to leave people uplifted and thinking about you as THE person to go to for what you are talking about.

 Once you develop your 30 second commercial, you will be walking taller and more confident about the value you do provide.
 It’s a great exercise and a total win.
 Practice it till you have it memorized.
-Before you go out and use it, work on your 10 second commercial.
-You’ll use your 10 second intro when someone asks “What do you do?”
+Before you go out and use it, work on your 7 word power statement.
+You’ll use your 7 word power statement when someone asks “What do you do?”

 Here’s mine (always say it with a smile and make it very conversational):

-Once you have both your 10 second and 30 second commercials prepared and you know them by heart, you’re going to be anxious to try them out.
+Once you have both your 7 word power statement and 30 second commercial prepared and you know them by heart, you’re going to be anxious to try them out.
 Do so as soon as possible!